Citrix SD-WAN Cloud Direct overview

 - Bulk Data (Netflix, Dropbox)

-The Cloud Direct service has over 150 peering agreements with premium cloud and service providers.
+Each Citrix SD-WAN Cloud Direct PoP has over 150 peering agreements with premium cloud and service providers.
 With the access these peers offer the service is able to provide efficient paths, reducing latency for branch users accessing SaaS sites.
 When PoP gateways check their route tables, they often find the shortest path to the target site a few hops away.

-The Cloud Direct service PoPs are connected by a private backbone with redundant high-speed circuits.
+Citrix SD-WAN Cloud Direct PoPs are connected by a private backbone with redundant high-speed circuits.
 The private backbone allows it to honor traffic with QoS tags appropriately.
 The private backbone also allows it to deliver it without typical best effort internet challenges such as oversubscription, congestion, and outage.
 The primary PoP gateway routes traffic, over the private backbone, to the PoP with the shortest path.

 As a Service